Your Name In Japanese

 We also include translations of the meaning of the names to kanji.
 We call this a literal translation and this works especially well for names like Faith and Joy and for names with well accepted meanings.
 For more information on how names can be translated to Japanese read Eri Takase's article How to Write Names in Japanese which first appeared in her monthly column in Martial Arts Insiders Magazine.

-Each name in our list has a link to more information available on our sister site StockKanji - Names in Japanese Calligraphy which offers each name for sale in formats suitable for tattoos as well as for crafts and high resolution designs suitable for commercial applications.
-The tattoo designs are delivered as an Adobe PDF file and includes the line art that your tattoo artist needs to ink the design.
-Several names can be used in a design and all names in our catalog match and can be used together in the same design - and the designs can be immediately downloaded when you order - you can get your tattoo today!
+Each name in our list has a link to more information available on our order site StockKanji - Names in Japanese Calligraphy which offers each name for sale in formats suitable for tattoos as well as for crafts and high resolution designs suitable for commercial applications.
+Tattoo designs are delivered as an Adobe PDF file and includes the line art that your tattoo artist needs to ink the design.

 Romaji is how the name is pronounced in Japanese and is how the katakana is read.
 Japanese is a language of syllables and does not have all the sounds of other languages.
 So the romaji is needed to shows how the katakana is read.
 Katakana symbols have no meaning - they only represent a sound.
 Kanji are Japanese symbols that have meaning and they are used here to translate the meaning of the name.
 As mentioned above the literal translation to kanji is great for names like Faith and Joy: